symfony/symfony-docs/components/dependency_injection/lazy_services.rst

 .. note::

-    If you're using the full-stack framework, the proxy manager bridge is already included but the actual proxy manager needs to be included.
+    If you're using the full-stack framework, the proxy manager bridge is already included but the actual proxy manager still needs to be installed:
-    So, run:

     .. code-block:: bash

-        $ composer require ocramius/proxy-manager:~1.0 # for PHP 5
-        $ composer require ocramius/proxy-manager:~2.0 # for PHP 7
+        $ composer require ocramius/proxy-manager

     Afterwards compile your container and check to make sure that you get a proxy for your lazy services.